20 Unnecessary Baby Products You Don't Need

 - Bath time kneeler: Essentially a foam pad to keep on the bathroom floor by the tub, these kneelers are just asking to grow mold and other germs.
 Rather than taking up more floor space with baby equipment, parents can fold a towel as a kneeler and pop it in the wash after tub time!

 - Bathrobes: Baby bathrobes are cute but serve no real purpose that a towel doesn’t accomplish.
 Plus, parents are going to want to get a diaper on their babies as soon as possible after bath time!

-- Pacifier wipes: For parents who choose to use them, there are great options for newborn soothers and orthodontic approved pacifiers.
+- Pacifier wipes: For parents who choose to use them, there are great options for newborn soothers and orthodontic-approved pacifiers.
 But despite clips and special pacifier travel cases, every pacifier will eventually hit the floor.
 When this happens, a simple wash at the sink works well without waste.
-Additionally, parents can keep a set of back-up pacifiers and boil the dirty ones to sanitize.
+Additionally, parents can keep a set of backup pacifiers and boil the dirty ones to sanitize them.

 - Shoes: Infants and babies do not walk, so why are there so many tiny shoes?
 According to the American Podiatric Medical Association, babies’ feet grow rapidly during the first year.
 The APMA recommends, “Keep your baby’s feet unrestricted.
 No shoes or booties are necessary for infants.
 These can restrict movement and can inhibit toes and feet from normal development."
 Once your toddler starts walking, you can check out our reviews of the best baby shoes.

 - Bumbo: Every baby is different and will reach milestones at their own pace.
 Unless specifically recommended by a medical professional, parents need not force babies to race toward sitting or any other physical achievement.
 In addition to poor posture when seated in early sitters, there have been numerous injuries and safety recalls of these seats.